Historical materialism: Key implications in the study and understanding of history

-Trajectory of historical development
+Modes of production

-The main modes of production that Marx identified generally include primitive communism, slave society, feudalism, mercantilism, and capitalism.
-In each of these social stages, people interacted with nature and production in different ways.
-Any surplus from that production was distributed differently as well.
-To Marx, ancient societies (e.g. Rome and Greece) were based on a ruling class of citizens and a class of slaves, feudalism was based on nobles and serfs, and capitalism is based on the capitalist class (bourgeoisie) and the working class (proletariat).
+The main modes of production that Marx identified include primitive communism, slave society, feudalism, capitalism and communism.
+Mercantilism, mixed economy (state-capitalism) and socialism are sometimes included in the modes of production by later authors.
+In each of these stages of production, people interact with nature and production in different ways.
+Any surplus from that production was distributed differently.
+Marx propounded that humanity first began living in primitive communist societies, then came the ancient societies such as Rome and Greece which were based on a ruling class of citizens and a class of slaves, then feudalism which was based on nobles and serfs, and then capitalism which is based on the capitalist class (bourgeoisie) and the working class (proletariat).
+In his idea of a future communist society, Marx explains that classes would no longer exist, and therefore the exploitation of one class by another is abolished.

 Primitive communism

-To historical materialists, hunter-gatherer societies, also known as primitive communist societies, were structured so that economic forces and political forces were one and the same.
-Societies generally did not have a state, property, money, nor social classes.
-Due to their limited means of production (hunting and gathering) each individual was only able to produce enough to sustain themselves, thus without any surplus there is nothing to exploit.
-A slave at this point would only be an extra mouth to feed.
-This inherently makes them communist in social relations although primitive in productive forces.
+To historical materialists, hunter-gatherer societies constituted primitive communist societies.
+In a primitive communist society, the productive forces would have consisted of all able-bodied persons engaged in obtaining food and resources from the land, and everyone would share in what was produced by hunting and gathering.
+There would be no private property, which is distinguished from personal property such as articles of clothing and similar personal items, because primitive society produced no surplus; what was produced was quickly consumed and this was because there existed no division of labour, hence people were forced to work together.
+The few things that existed for any length of time - the means of production (tools and land), housing - were held communally.
+In Engels' view, in association with matrilocal residence and matrilineal descent, reproductive labour was shared.
+There would have also been a lack of state.

 Ancient mode of production

 Slave societies, the ancient mode of production, were formed as productive forces advanced, namely due to agriculture and its ensuing abundance which led to the abandonment of nomadic society.
 Slave societies were marked by their use of slavery and minor private property; production for use was the primary form of production.
-Slave society is considered by historical materialists to be the first-class society formed of citizens and slaves.
-Surplus from agriculture was distributed to the citizens, which exploited the slaves who worked the fields.
+Slave society is considered by historical materialists to be the first class-stratified society formed of citizens and slaves.
+Surplus from agriculture was distributed to the citizens, who exploited the slaves that worked the fields.